kroketio/chatripper/docs/design.md

 # Design, motivations, goals

-While cIRCa uses the IRC protocol, cIRCa is not a typical IRC server, rather it is a chat platform that is developed on top of IRC.
+cIRCa is a chat platform developed on top of IRC.
 We found ways to extend, and improve this [old protocol](https://en.wikipedia.org/wiki/IRC) in favor of allowing more modern features whilst keeping it backward compatible with IRC, and IRCv3 clients.